benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB07.png)

-Anything on the right of an **'L'** is **latent**: It won't be part of the answer, though it must still an assignment.
+Anything on the right of an **'L'** is **latent**: It won't be part of the answer, though it still must have an assignment.

-- 'L' may appear just before a relationship, a path, or a quantifier (excluding a quantifier the starts a pattern)
+- 'L' may appear just before a relationship, a path, or a quantifier (excluding a quantifier at the start of the pattern)
 - 'X' may not appear directly after an 'L'
 - After an 'X', after a '0' quantifier, or after an aggregate condition such as "relationships = 0" - 'L' is meaningless anyway